-In 2019, the United States consumed an average of about 20.46 million barrels of petroleum per day, or a total of about 7.47 billion barrels of petroleum.
+In 2021, the United States consumed an average of about 19.78 million barrels of petroleum per day, or a total of about 7.22 billion barrels of petroleum.
 This was an increase in consumption of about 1.6 million barrels per day over consumption in 2020.
 The increase was largely the result of the economy recovering from the coronavirus (COVID-19) pandemic.

 Energy Explained: Crude Oil and Petroleum Products–Use of Oil